 Getting your Carné (foreigner ID)

-On the day of your appointment arrive at Migraciones 15 - 30 minutes early.
+On the day of your appointment, arrive at Migraciones 15 - 30 minutes early.
 Take your passport and confirmation(s) with you.
-Migraciones personal will point you to the right direction where you are handed you carné
+Migraciones personal will point you in the right direction where you are handed you carné.

 Congratulations!
 You made it!

 Can I work on a student visa in Peru?

 No!
 The Peruvian student visa doesn’t allow foreigners to work or engage in any professional activity receiving a remuneration.
 To do a professional (paid) internship or to work during official university vacations, foreign students can apply for a special authorization to work.
 This is done on the Agencia Digital under "Permisos".

 Please note: We from LimaEasy are not the Peruvian immigration authority Migraciones or a Peruvian consulate.
 All information is published to our best knowledge and should be seen as general guidance introducing you to Peruvian procedures.
 All information is subject to change, as regulations, requirements and processes can change quickly without prior notice!
 Therefore we recommend checking the current regulations with the nearest Peruvian consulate or, if you are already in Peru, with Migraciones!